LM0620/vision_for_the_blind_2/README.md

 Then go to `{project root directory}/config/config.py`.
 Paste directory of installation to pytesseract_location property.

+For other properties in `config.py`, please update them with your local directory where you store `model_9.h5` and `tokenizer.p`.

 You need to download modules in nltk library like below.
 ```
 $ python